 – Lost income-producing property due to a disaster or other event beyond control

-– Experienced a cessation, termination, or reorgnization of an employer pension plan
+– Experienced a cessation, termination, or reorganization of an employer pension plan

-– Received a settlement because of an employer’s closure, bankruptcy, or reorgnization
+– Received a settlement because of an employer’s closure, bankruptcy, or reorganization

 Notably, large one-time income events, such as a Roth conversion, or a liquidation that triggers a significant capital gain, are not necessarily eligible for an exception from the higher premium rules, although since the income thresholds for Medicare premiums are re-evaluated annually, a temporary or one-time event would likely only result in higher Medicare premiums for a single year.
 Nonetheless, exceptional circumstances outside the list above can be challenged by filing a Request for Reconsideration (Form SSA-561-U2) with the Social Security Administration.